 - Helps to relieve cold symptoms like scratchy throats.

 Immune Boosting Ingredient

 Elderberries have been a staple for cold and flu season for years and have been said to have some wonderful healing properties.

 Benefits like that they’re antibacterial, anti-infectious, and help to boost your overall immune system.

 Plus, elderberries have been shown to help ease respiratory colds, reduce cold symptoms, and lessen the duration of colds.

-They’re used most in homemade cough syrup or elderberry gummy bears.
+They’re used most in homemade cough syrup or elderberry gummy bears(though this is a fun no-bake granola bar recipe with them!).
 However, make sure to use them cooked (in this recipe they’re heated in boiling water and discarded) as elderberries by themselves can have toxic effects.

 How Do You Use The Lozenges

 Just like any other cough drop you simply pop them into your mouth and suck away.
 However, unlike mass-produced varieties, this one will melt slightly.